A Blood Child- 1874

 Will turned back, cool and smooth as he tossed his head back to look at her with a neutral, uncaring gaze.
 "I am William Herondale" he said calmly, as if nothing that had transpired in the time that they had known her was the least bit out of the ordinary, "and this is Charlotte Branwell, clearly.
 We've just about said our names a dozen times, had you had the courtesy to listen, Miss....?"

 "Fairchild" the little girl said nonchalantly but completely clearly, "That's my blood father's last name, according to the letter.
 I doubt ye have ever heard of my father though, Matthew Fairchild- he ran away from the Nephilim years ago without a trace.
 But I guess ye may call me Raven Fairchild now."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RavenRyderWrite a Review